rawrpit/webt-core-working-with-json-server-responses-in-javascript/README.md

 # WEBT | CORE | Working with JSON Server Responses in JavaScript

 ## Overview
-The WIFI Vienna wants to help people who are unsatisfied with their job to choose a random new career path.
-They require an application which lets you define certain parameters and then presents users of the WebApp with a random job and details on training for it.
+The wedding company "Lords of the Rings" would like to make it easier for customers planning a wedding to choose a registry office.
+Under the motto "Happy choice", it should be possible for customers to be suggested a random registry office in Vienna.

 ## User Story 1
 *As a Developer I want to create a proof of concept for an Asynchronous JavaScript (AJAX) request, so that I can continue development based on the prototype.*